Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started.md

 ```

 ### Quick Start
-If you want to get started right away, we've created [a script](TestIlluminaAnnotator.sh) that unzips the Illumina Annotator build, downloads the annotation data, and starts annotating a test file:
+If you want to get started right away, we've created [a script](TestIlluminaAnnotator.sh) that unzips the Illumina Connected Annotations build, downloads the annotation data, and starts annotating a test file:

 ```bash
 bash ./TestIlluminaAnnotator.sh IlluminaAnnotatorBuild.zip